zf-fr/zfr-rest/README.md

 ## Documentation

-The official documentation is available is the [/docs](/docs) folder.
+The official documentation is available in the [/docs](/docs) folder.